Home Powered by MathJax

 This property is not confined to the Weierstrass $\wp$ function.
 Any two elliptic functions $f(z)$ and $g(z)$, with the same periods, satisfy an irreducible algebraic equation of genus 1, (or in degenerate cases genus 0).
 If the relation is genus 1 they also generate the entire field of elliptic functions.

-It is also possible to give an explicit formula for this algebraic relation.
-From the order of the elliptic functions we can deduce the general form of the relation.
 For example if $f(z)$ and $g(z)$ are elliptic functions of order 2 then \begin{equation} \label{eq:fg1} C_1 + C_2 f(z) + C_3 f(z)^2 + C_4 g(z) + C_5 f(z)g(z) + C_6 f(z)^2 g(z) + C_7 g(z)^2 + C_8 f(z)g(z)^2 + C_9 f(z)^2 g(z)^2 = 0 \end{equation} If we evaluate $f$ and $g$ at 8 distinct complex numbers $z_1 \ldots z_8$ then we can solve \eqref{eq:fg1} for $C_i$ using linear algebra to get

 \begin{equation} \label{eq:f2g2} \begin{vmatrix} 1 & f(z) & f(z)^2 & g(z) & f(z)g(z) & f(z)^2 g(z) & g(z)^2 & f(z)g(z)^2 & f(z)^2 g(z)^2 \\ 1 & f(z_1) & f(z_1)^2 & g(z_1) & f(z_1)g(z_1) & f(z_1)^2 g(z_1) & g(z_1)^2 & f(z_1)g(z_1)^2 & f(z_1)^2 g(z_1)^2 \\ \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots \\ 1 & f(z_8) & f(z_8)^2 & g(z_8) & f(z_8)g(z_8) & f(z_8)^2 g(z_8) & g(z_8)^2 & f(z_8)g(z_8)^2 & f(z_8)^2 g(z_8)^2 \\ \end{vmatrix} \space = \space 0 \end{equation}